jakubzapletal/bank-statements/README.md

 [![License](https://poser.pugx.org/jakubzapletal/bank-statements/license.png)](https://packagist.org/packages/jakubzapletal/bank-statements)

 This is a PHP library to parse bank account statements.
 The purpose of the library is to standardize outputs from bank statements and then easy to process in your application.
-The output of parsing includes `JakubZapletal\Component\BankStatement\Statement\StatementInterface` containing detail informations about a statement and an array of transactions by `JakubZapletal\Component\BankStatement\Statement\Transaction\TransactionInterface`.
+The output of parsing is instance of `JakubZapletal\Component\BankStatement\Statement\StatementInterface` containing detail informations about a statement and an array of transactions instanced of `JakubZapletal\Component\BankStatement\Statement\Transaction\TransactionInterface`.

 ### Supported formats/bank list